Frida Leider: Life

 Leider married the first concert master of the Berlin State Opera, Rudolf Deman.
 The couple had no children.
-She died in her home city of Berlin.
+She died in her home city of Berlin (in the then-West Berlin part).

 Today the singer's estate is managed by the Frida-Leider-Gesellschaft, which is located in Berlin.

 Autobiography

 Leider's autobiography, Playing My Part, was translated into English by Charles Osborne, and published in London by Calder and Boyars in 1966.